webtranslateit/webtranslateit/readme.md

 ## Installation

-`wti` requires `json`, a library that needs gcc, so you will need to have a gcc compile.
-With Linux, `apt-get install build-essential` or `yum install gcc` should do it.
-On Mac OS X, install Xcode command line tools.

 You will also need ruby to run `wti`.
 On Linux or a Mac, it’s already installed.
 Install [RubyInstaller](http://rubyinstaller.org/) if you’re using Windows.
 [See detailed installation instructions for Windows users](https://github.com/AtelierConvivialite/webtranslateit/wiki/Install-wti-on-Windows).

 ``` bash